LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 ## Wait, the code doesn't match the paper?

 Yep.
-In fact, this repository is an improved research version — with brand-new data, better-performing programs, and, of course, **more sense of humour**.
+In fact, this repository is an improved research version — with **different pump data**, **better-performing programs**, **more comprehensive testing methods**, **expanded and modular functions**, and, of course, **more sense of humour**.
 The original paper was based on earlier results — and, well, **conference page limits are brutal**, plus **some of the data is confidential**(possibly appear in my Master Thesis).
 So, a lot of juicy details had to be left on the cutting room floor.
 What you see here is the “director’s cut” — a more refined, fleshed-out version.

 Funny story: I didn’t even realize neural network results could be kept consistent and reproducible using random seed control until the first peer review of another one of our projects.
 Before that, I was a complete noob in CS & AI and had no clue what a random seed even meant.
 That little revelation is actually how the [DRQI](https://github.com/LokimuKH19/DRQI) repo was born.
 I am still trying to get involved because I constantly think being an CS/AI researcher is cool, but before that I must manage to improve my functional analysis skill, to dive deeper into the model structure.